apache/tvm/docs/langref/relay/type_system.rst

 A type parameter used for generic types in Relay, see `tvm/relay/type.h` for more details.

-A type parameter represents a type placeholder which will be filled in later on.
-This allows the user to write functions which are generic over types.
+A type parameter represents a type placeholder that will be filled in later on.
+This allows the user to write functions that are generic over types.

 See :py:class:`~tvm.relay.ty.TypeParam` for its definition and documentation.